ECharts-Java/ECharts-Java-Docs/spring-boot/sb-template.md

 ?> This tutorial introduces how to use ECharts Java in a Spring Boot Application through a template rendering method.

 ECharts Java uses Handlebars.java as a built-in template engine, which helps to render the html page.
-In a Spring Boot Application, you can write your own template with various template engines.
+In a Spring Boot Application, you can write your own template with various template engines, e.g. [HandleBars](https://github.com/jknack/handlebars.java), [Thymeleaf](https://www.thymeleaf.org/), [Apache Velocity](https://velocity.apache.org/).
 To use ECharts Java in your templates, there are at least two ways.

-1. Use `iframes` to make a sperate request in your template, and return the full html using `renderHtml` method in ECharts Java.
+1. Use `iframe` to make a sperate request in your template, and return the full html using `renderHtml` method in ECharts Java.
-2. Import Echarts in your own templates, and use ECharts Java to write the Option object that is used in the Echart functions in Javascript.
+2. Import ECharts in your own templates, and use ECharts Java to write the Option object that is used in the Echart functions in Javascript.

-The following example will show how to use **HandleBars** template engine to generate customized content with ECharts Java in the above two approaches.
+The following example will show how to use **HandleBars** template engine in a Maven project to generate customized content with ECharts Java in the above two approaches.

 The example repo can be found [here](https://github.com/incandescentxxc/ECharts-Java-Examples/tree/main/template-demo).